-Superfoods are very healthy and delicious, so you’ll be pleased to hear that they’re easy to grow, too.
+Superfoods can be delicious, so you’ll be pleased to hear that they’re easy to grow, too.
 Nicky Roeber, Online Horticultural Expert at Wyevale Garden Centres, shares his tips for which superfoods to plant in your own back garden.

 Superfoods are nutrient-dense and packed with antioxidants such as vitamins, selenium, and carotenoids.
 Because they’re so nutritious, many people believe that including them in your diet can help fight off cardiovascular diseases and even cancer.

 A lot of these powerful superfoods can be grown at home, which can help save you money and reduce the need for trips to the supermarket.
 Plus, there’s nothing more satisfying than serving up food you’ve grown yourself.

 I’ve hand-picked a few of the best superfoods for you to try, so read on to find out more.

 Berries, especially goji berries and blueberries, are full of antioxidants like vitamin C so they’re definitely worth including in your garden.
 It’s better to purchase fully-grown blueberry and goji berry bushes from your garden centre and plant them, as growing them from seed can be quite difficult.
 When handling goji berry bushes, wear gloves to protect yourself from their thorns.

 - Try to pick a sunny area of your garden.
 Both blueberry and goji berry bushes don’t mind the shade, but they do prefer it when it’s sunny.